olc-techsupport/historical_geologic_maps/README.md

 | Ring Thunder | [Link](https://sddenr.net/pubs/pdf/GQ62K-089.pdf) |
 | White River | *Not found online* |

-*Notebook: Jim will bring these into ArcGIS to digitize and georeference.
-Lilly is working on a notebook similar to the quads above.*

 ---

 ## Other Geologic Maps & Resources